gregogun/darwin-apps/README.md

 - The first deployment will upload your project to the permaweb as an Atomic Asset, with all the necessary tags.
 - The second deployment will upload a wrapper around your app which will act as a fully decentralized routing mechanism for all future versions of the app.

 Note: we automatically generate a manifest file for you so that should you encounter any errors between the deployment steps, you won't have to upload the individual files that make up the manifest all over again.
-The manifest file will be saved in your root folder under with the following name structure: `<build directory>-manifest.json`
+The manifest file will be saved in your root folder under with the following name structure: `<folder name>-manifest.json`

 ---

 ## Forking an existing version

-To deploy your project as a fork/remix of another application, you will need to run the `create` command again, this time followed by `fork` and then your build directory.
+To deploy your project as a fork of another application, you will need to run the `create` command again, this time followed by `fork` and then your build directory.

 Run the following command:

 ```
-evoapps create fork <folder name>
+darwin create fork <folder name>
 ```

 Once you've added all the required information and confirmed your changes, you should receive a transaction ID, as well as a link where you can view the app.